stardust-xs/cheat_sheet/README.md

 - [License](#license)

 ## Pandas Cheat **sheet**
-This repo will host some commonly used Pandas attributes, methods, tutorial, tips and tricks.
+This repo will host some commonly used Pandas attributes, methods, tutorial, tips & tricks.

 ## Contributor
 As of now, it's just me...
 Feel free to contribute.